AdobeDocs/experience-manager-65.pt-BR/help/forms/developing/protecting-documents-policies.md

 [Revogação do acesso a documentos](protecting-documents-policies.md#revoking-access-to-documents)

-### Aplicação de uma política a um documento PDF usando a API Java {#apply-a-policy-to-a-pdf-document-using-the-java-api}
+### Aplicar uma política a um documento do PDF usando a API Java {#apply-a-policy-to-a-pdf-document-using-the-java-api}

-Aplique uma política a um documento PDF usando a API de segurança de documentos (Java):
+Aplique uma política a um documento do PDF usando a API de segurança de documentos (Java):

 1. Incluir arquivos de projeto.